FVAD Re-opening PlanMay 18, 2020

 The Phase 1 online classes, both live and recorded, will continue in Phase 2 except for those replaced by an in-studio private lesson.

-In Phase 3, we will expand to in-studio semi-private classes for 2-4 students.
+In Phase 3, we expanded to in-studio semi-private classes for 1-4 students.

-We have determined that we can safely enter Phase 3 under the existing physical distancing requirements of 2m (6′), assuming our COVID-19 Safety Plan – Phase 2 is proven effective, and our COVID-19 Safety Plan – Phase 3 is in place to accommodate the additional students accessing the building and studios.
+In July 2020, we determined that we could safely enter Phase 3 under the existing physical distancing requirements of 2m (6′), as our COVID-19 Safety Plan – Phase 2 had proven effective.
+Our COVID-19 Safety Plan – Phase 3 was in place to accommodate the additional students accessing the building and studios.

 The Phase 1 online classes, both live and recorded, and Phase 2 private lessons will continue in Phase 3, except those replaced by an in-studio semi-private class.